Seroe Colorado

-Seroe Colorado is a village situated at the southeastern tip of Aruba, an island located in the Dutch Caribbean.
-Nowadays, it is known for the Anchor in Memory to All Seamen.
+Seroe Colorado (also referred to as Ceru Colorado and Colorado Point) is a village situated at the southeastern tip of Aruba, an island located in the Dutch Caribbean.
+Nowadays, it is known for the anchor in memory to all seamen.
 Historically, between 1878 and 1914, Seroe Colorado served as the location for the Colorado Guano Mine, which was involved in the extraction of guano.
 Additionally, the Seroe Colorado Lighthouse can be found in this village, serving as a prominent landmark.

 History

 Mining

 In 1873 or 1874, Henri Waters Gravenhorst discovered guano on Seroe Colorado, which led to subsequent developments in the area.
 In 1879, Aruba Island Gold Mining Company, along with Charles Brodie Sewell from London, established the Aruba Phosphate Company to initiate mining operations in the region.
 Initially, open quarry mines were utilized, but later on, shaft mines were also employed.
 To facilitate transportation, a pier was constructed in the harbour of San Nicolaas, and a narrow-gauge railway line spanning six kilometres was built to connect Seroe Colorado with San Nicolaas.

 During World War II, Colorado Point was fortified with guns to safeguard the nearby oil refinery located at Lago Colony.
 However, in the 21st century, the village and its surrounding area have gradually become deserted and peaceful, lacking the activity and bustle it once possessed.